 Though it comes set to a medium temperature setting that many will like, you can adjust that setting with the central knob.
 Turn the knob to the right when you want to increase the temperature and to the left when you want to decrease it.
 Keep an eye on the digital display to see when you reach the desired temperature.

 If you prefer using Celsius instead of Fahrenheit, simply hold down the silver know while touching the nearby power button as you move the knob back and forth.
 While it has a temperature range between 80 and 140 degrees Fahrenheit, EcoSmart recommends sticking to a maximum temperature of 110 degrees.

-The last model from EcoSmart to make our list is this ECO 11 Electric Tankless Water Heater.
+The last model from EcoSmart to make our list is this ECO 11.
 Though it only works with electrical systems and not propane systems, it can help you save up to 60% or more on your home’s heating bills.
 EcoSmart also includes a limited lifetime warranty for those who use this water heater in residential homes.

-A common problem that some have with tankless water heaters is that the lack of tank limits the amount of water they can use at one time.
+A common problem that some have is that the lack of tank limits the amount of water they can use at one time.
 EcoSmart designed this one to provide users with as much water as they might need.
 It heats the water up the temperature you selected and ensures that the water keeps coming from the tap or faucet.